mathieuancelin/react-template/readme.md

 React-template
 -----------------

 This is a very basic project using React that you can use to bootstrap your own projects.
 Everything is already setup for dev. test and linting.
+This project is using ES2015 syntax with the help of Babel.

 first run `npm install`